get-convex/convex-docs/docs/dashboard/deployments/functions.md

 the left-hand side of the page, and click the "Run Function" button that appears next to the function's name.

+If you're not on the functions page, you can still open this UI via the persistent _fn_ button shown on the bottom right of all deployment pages.
+The keyboard shortcut to open the function runner is Ctrl + ` (backtick).

-This screen allows you to fill out the arguments for your function, as well as view the results of your function.
+This view allows you to fill out the arguments for your function and run it.

 Query results will update automatically as you modify function arguments and data changes.

 Mutation and action results will be visible once you click the "Run" button.

-Note that these results will show the value returned from the function.
-To see what changed when you ran your function, see the
+Note that these results will show the logs and value returned from the function.
-[data page](/docs/dashboard/deployments/data.md).
+To see what changed when you ran your function, see the [data page](/docs/dashboard/deployments/data.md).

 ![Running a function](/screenshots/run_function.png)

 You can also
-[write a custom query function](/docs/dashboard/deployments/data.md#writing-custom-queries) by choosing the “Custom test query“ option.
+[write a custom query function](/docs/dashboard/deployments/data.md#writing-custom-queries) by choosing the “Custom test query“ option instead of one of your deployed functions.

-If you're not on the functions page, you can still open this UI via the persistent _fn_ button shown on the bottom right of all deployment pages.

 ### Querying a paginated function